Policy for Civil and Construction Engineering Excellence scholarship

-Scholarship funding is available for the Department of Civil and Construction Engineering (CCE) as a result of the college differential tuition applied to undergraduate students.
-The objective of the CCE Excellence Scholarship is to attract and retain top based on merit and/or financial needs.
+Scholarship funding is available for the Department of Civil and Construction Engineering as a result of the college differential tuition applied to undergraduate students.
+The objective of the CCE Excellence scholarship is to attract and retain top students based on merit or financial needs.

-The CCE Excellence Scholarship will be distributed among sophomore, junior, and senior students in both civil engineering and construction engineering programs.
-The scholarship award will be a minimum of $750/semester ($1,500/academic year).
+The CCE Excellence scholarship will be distributed among sophomore, junior and senior students in both civil engineering and construction engineering programs.
+The scholarship award will be a minimum of $750 per semester ($1,500 per academic year).
 Students must maintain the minimum GPA listed below for receiving the next semester’s award.

-Recipients and amounts of the scholarship will be determined by the Departmental Scholarship Committee with 70% of the available funds assigned to merit-based scholarships.
+Recipients and amounts of the scholarship will be determined by the departmental scholarship committee with 70 percent of the available funds assigned to merit-based scholarships.

-Students may be considered for the scholarship by completing the scholarship application form (see appendix).
-The CCE Scholarship Committee monitors the process of application, reviewing and awarding the scholarships according to the following timeline:Collecting applications during the last two weeks of September.
-Reviewing applications in early October.
-Announcing the scholarship recipients and award amounts by the end of October.
+Students may be considered for the scholarship by completing the scholarship application form.
+The CCE scholarship committee monitors the process of application, reviewing and awarding the scholarships according to the following time line:

-Scholarship awards will be deposited in students’ accounts and recepients will receive CCE Excellence Scholarship certificates.
+Scholarship awards will be deposited in students’ accounts and recipients will receive CCE Excellence scholarship certificates.

-Scholarships available to civil and construction engineering students.
+Scholarships are available to civil and construction engineering students.
 The required application materials are shown below.

 Check with the advising office for other scholarship opportunities and financial aid office for other assistance procedures and policies.